Ichi (film): Plot

 Toma is attacked by the members of the Yakuza clan because of his deceit, but Toraji rebukes the attackers, stating that they still need Toma's help to defeat the Bankito.
 Toma goes with Kotaro's reformed father to the Bankito hideout and saves Ichi.
 Banki swore revenge.
 While recovering, Ichi explained that she is searching for Zatoichi because she wanted to see him one last time before she commits suicide.
 Toma is able to convince her to give up the idea.
 Later, while she sleeps recovering from her injuries, Toma leaves her to go help the Shirakawa fight the Bankito.
 When Ichi wakes up Kotaro tells her about the fight that's going on in the town.

 The Bankito outnumber the Shirakawa by 2 to 1.
 Still, Toma is unable to draw his sword.
 But when Banki demands Toma step forward and fight him, Toma is willing.
 He overcomes his guilt and is able to draw his sword.
 The two men fight and Toma shows everyone that he is indeed an adept swordsman.
 Toma inflicts a fatal strike on Banki, but Banki gives him a fatal wound as well.
 Toma dies in Ichi's arms and tells her not to lose hope.
 After Toma dies Banki tries to attack Ichi but she is able to defeat him and finally kills the clan leader, whose horribly scarred face is revealed.
 Fearing for their lives, the few remaining members of the Bankito flee.

 Later we see Toraji rebuilding his town and assuming the leadership of his Yakuza clan.
-Ichi plays Toma's favorite song one last time, and is seen at his grave with Kotaro.
-Intending to bring Toma's katana to his mother's grave, she bids her friend Kotaro farewell and give him a little bell as a keepsake (the same gift that Zatoichi had given her when she was young).
+Ichi plays Toma's favorite song one last time and is seen at his grave with Kotaro.
+Intending to bring Toma's katana to his mother's grave, she bids her friend Kotaro farewell and gives him a little bell as a keepsake (the same gift that Zatoichi had given her when she was young).
 She said that Kotaro was right all along, that she needed light for her journey, and then departs.